Why Gifts & Entertainment Compliance Matters

 In all things compliance, the audit trail is critical.
 It’s important to document what the compliance team is doing and be able to access this data at a later time.

 For gifts and entertainment, tracking exceptions is also a big issue.
-Knowing how many exceptions you have and what those look like can be very telling.
+Knowing how many exceptions there are and what those look like can be very telling.
 Following best practices is a good start, but documentation needs to be taken every step of the way.

 Advantages of proper disclosure documentation include:

-Effective documentation can help provide your team with more meaningful data to report on.
+Effective documentation can help provide teams with more meaningful data to report on.
 Trends could include exceptions by region, title, role, or if requests are timed around certain events, such as big sports games.
-Having this sort of data gives you the opportunity to explain upwards what is going on within the program and could even help explain why this matters.
+Having this sort of data helps explain upwards what is going on within the program and could even help explain why this matters.
 Data points can help tell the compliance story and can help bring the issues to life.

 Approval Process for Gifts and Entertainment Disclosures